RosstheRoss/wwb/README.md

 ## Why?

 I wanted to learn Rust and this seemed like a fun project to work on.
-A simulation of WWB has never been done either, the longest known one crashed at about 50 trillion turns with a high score of 17.
+A completed simulation of WWB has never been done either, the longest known one crashed at about 50 trillion turns with a high score of 17.

 ### My current record

-Using this program, a computer managed to go at least 15 trillion turns overnight with a high score of 17.
+Using this program, a computer managed to go at least 100 trillion turns overnight with a high score of 17.
 The game runs about 150-200 million turns a second* on my AMD Ryzen 9 5900X running Arch Linux on WSL.
 Running it on Windows on the same machine was about the same.

 \* *This program relies very heavily on single-threaded CPU performance, and performance will depend on your CPU.
 A 2011 Mac Mini only runs about 25 million turns a second, for example; a Raspberry Pi 4 runs about 19 million turns a second.*